Paris climate pact sinks coal stocks, lifts renewable energy

 "I would not just rush in to buy these stocks on the back of the weekend's agreement," said Francois Savary, chief investment officer at investment management firm Prime Partners.
 "You need to give time to wait for the dust to settle, and 2020 is still a long way out."

-Others said there would be plenty of new business in the rest of the world.

-"There are a lot of U.S. solar companies and equipment manufacturers that are active globally," said Alex Klein of IHS in Cambridge, Massachusetts.
-"So for those companies, renewable energy policies and goals created around the world create a lot of opportunities, regardless of the landscape in the U.S."
+"I don't see anything meaningful for me for the next 4-5 years, but it's clearly a positive they've reached an agreement," said Edward Guinness, portfolio manager at the Guinness Atkinson Alternative Energy Fund in London.
+"What's really going to make a difference is the individual countries' policies, most of which are happening notwithstanding an international agreement."

-(Additional reporting by Amrutha Gayathri; Sinead Carew and Henrik Stolen; Editing by Terry Wade, Lisa Von Ahn and Meredith Mazzilli)
+(Additional reporting by Sinead Carew and Henrik Stolen; Editing by Tom Heneghan, Terry Wade and Lisa Von Ahn)